 -Drew Houston (Dropbox Founder, Coder, Billionaire)

 Each daily session is limited to 25 students and is open to junior library patrons, ages 8-12.
 Classes are free.
-Register at the children’s desk or over the phone at 208-612-8457.
+Register in person at the children’s desk or over the phone at 208-612-8457.
 The library will provide Chromebooks during class instruction.
 Parents and guardians will be asked to help set up online accounts during the first week of the class.

 - Computer science majors earn 40% more over their career than the average college graudate.

 - 74% of new STEM jobs are in computing, but only 8% of STEM grads are in computer science.

 - Computer programming jobs are growing at twice the national average.

 - By 2020 it is estimated that there will be 1 million more programming jobs than there will be computer science students to fill them.

 - Idaho is one of only 8 states in the country to create statewide K-12 computer science standards.

 - Coding promotes logical reasoning and problem solving skills.